- Rowing Trips

 The intimate upper reaches of the Derwent contrast with the broad wide estuary in Hobart.
 Rolling countryside surround a narrow river lined with trees, where black swans swim and preen.
 In the morning we will say good bye to Hobart and head north, stopping at New Norfolk for a delightful row.
 Then we follow the Heritage Highway, built by convicts in the early 1800s.
 Many of the towns along the route reflect the colonial heritage of this period.
 For example, Ross Bridge built in 1836 features 186 different carvings of flora, fauna and local personages.
 Our destination is Lake Barrington, an international rowing centre in the heart of the island.

-The tide gives us a pleasantly late start to the morning.
-From Paper Beach we row all the way back to the club house in Launceston.
+We will row from the North Esk clubhouse is Launceston.
+It will be fun to row into the famous Gorge.
 Once we put the boats away, upstairs we go to enjoy food and drinks with our friends from North Esk Rowing Club.
 This afternoon we want to have a bit of time to explore Launceston, Tasmania’s second largest city, best known for Cataract Gorge as well as its charming Victorian buildings.
 Our final farewell dinner is tonight.